History of science fiction: Late 19th-century expansion

 Wells and Verne had quite a few rivals in early science fiction.
 Short stories and novelettes with themes of fantastic imagining appeared in journals throughout the late 19th century and many of these employed scientific ideas as the springboard to the imagination.
 Erewhon is a novel by Samuel Butler published in 1872 and dealing with the concept that machines could one day become sentient and supplant the human race.
 In 1886 the novel The Future Eve by French author Auguste Villiers de l'Isle-Adam was published, where Thomas Edison builds an artificial woman.
 Although better known for Sherlock Holmes, Sir Arthur Conan Doyle also wrote early science fiction, particularly using the character of Professor Challenger.
 Rudyard Kipling's contributions to the genre in the early 1900s made Campbell describe him as "the first modern science fiction writer".
 Other writers in the field were Bengali science fiction authors such as Sukumar Ray and Begum Roquia Sakhawat Hussain, who wrote the earliest known feminist science fiction work, Sultana's Dream.
-Another early feminist science fiction work at the time was Charlotte Perkins Gilman' Herland.
+Another early feminist science fiction work at the time was Charlotte Perkins Gilman's Herland.

 Wells and Verne both had an international readership and influenced writers in America, especially.
 Soon a home-grown American science fiction was thriving.
 European writers found more readers by selling to the American market and writing in an Americanised style.